MidhunArPrabhu/Gaussian/README.md

 ## PROGRAM :
 ```

-'''
-Program to solve a matrix using Gaussian elimination with partial pivoting.
+#Program to solve a matrix using Gaussian elimination with partial pivoting.
-Developed by: Ronick MIDHUN AZHAHU RAJA P
+#Developed by: Ronick MIDHUN AZHAHU RAJA P
-RegisterNumber: 22008311
+#RegisterNumber: 22008311
-'''

 import numpy as np
 import sys